GoogleCloudPlatform/community/tutorials/setting-up-lamp/index.md

 including FTP and the `gcloud` command.
 For full details, see [Transferring files to Linux instances](https://cloud.google.com/compute/docs/instances/transfer-files).
 This tutorial uses the `gcloud` command, which is part of the Cloud SDK.
-Copy files to your instance using the `copy-files` command.

 The following example copies a file from your workstation to the home directory on the instance: